 Our flight from Reykjavík to Narsarsuaq Airport took us spell-bindingly low over the immense Greenland ice cap and then down a narrow valley hemmed in by jagged snow covered mountains.
 Below lay Mellem Landet (Middle Land), a 30 km long and 6 km wide rocky peninsula pincered between two enormous glaciers containing vast volumes of water frozen aeons ago.
-The area screams remoteness; there are no roads out of Narsarsuaq, the small settlement at the far end of the deep turquoise Tunulliarfik Fjord, nothing but a vast white wilderness - the snowfall of millennia - all around.
+The area screams remoteness.
+There are no roads out of Narsarsuaq, the small settlement at the far end of the deep turquoise Tunulliarfik Fjord, around which is nothing but a vast white wilderness - the snowfall of millennia.

 Narsarsuaq AirportThe airport at Narsarsuaq with Middle Land and the Kuussuup Glacier in the distance